Compare Home & Contents Insurance in NZ

 Home insurance excesses in New Zealand are more complex than other insurance types due to natural disaster risks:

-• Standard Excess: The base excess for most claims, typically $500-$1,000.
-You can choose higher excesses ($2,000-$5,000) for lower premiums.
+• Standard Excess: The base excess for most claims.
+You can usually choose higher excesses for lower premiums.

 • Voluntary Excess: Additional excess you choose to reduce premiums.
-Each $1,000 of additional excess typically reduces premiums by 10-15%.

-• Rental Property Excess: Landlord insurance often has higher base excesses ($1,000-$2,000) due to increased risk.
+• Rental Property Excess: Landlord insurance often carries higher base excesses than owner-occupied policies due to increased risk.

-Comparing Major Home Insurance Providers
+Major Home Insurance Providers in NZ

 AA Insurance